wp-plugins/rdp-wiki-press-embed/readme.txt

 == Usage ==

+If you are not using "Overwrite" mode, make sure to un-tick the box for "Look for all links to wiki sites listed in the Security section..."

 = Wiki Content =
 RDP Wiki-Press Embed is implemented using the shortcode [wiki-embed].
 It accepts the following arguments: